makersacademy/rps-challenge/README2.md

-#### After the 3rd feature test I decided to refactor player into a class as the controller was handling both player info during the session and ther flow of the site.
+#### After the 3rd feature test I decided to refactor player into a class as the controller was handling both player info during the session and the flow of the site.
 - Next unit test is for the player object to set and hold a weapon variable via a choice method.
+- Test complete and class extraction completed with it.
+Was interesting learning how to get the class to interact with the display.
+Knowing that info is flowing through the model correctly is rewarding and informative!

+#### The next test will be around the pc taking and storing a choice as this is the next most important step.